alejandrox1/singularity-test/README.md

 * [src](src/) contains the code necessary to build an executable.

-* [module](module/) contains the necessary files to install Singularity v2.5.1 on the stampede2 supercomputer, along with its dependencies (INCOMPLETE).
+* [module](module/) contains the necessary files to install Singularity v2.5.1 on the stampede2 supercomputer, along with its dependencies.
+  **TODO**:
+  1. Finish installation of `squash-tools`.
+  2. Make modules for `libarchive-dev` and `squash-tools`.